 Another seed that’s finally getting the credit it deserves is flaxseed.
-Whether you’re adding to to coconut cream of full fat coconut milk, flaxseed oatmeal is a phenomenal low carb substitute for the classic bowl of oatmeal for breakfast.
+Whether you’re adding some to coconut cream or full-fat coconut milk, flaxseed oatmeal is a phenomenal low-carb substitute for the classic bowl of oatmeal for breakfast.

-Flaxseed has been around since the beginning of civilization, first appearing in the country when brought over by colonists.
+Flaxseed has been around since the beginning of civilization, first appearing in the U.S.when brought over by colonists.
 While it was originally intended to be used for fiber in clothing and other material, people quickly realized the health benefits of this little seed.
-Similar to quinoa, flaxseed is a great plant-based protein and even more beneficial when consumed sprouted and ground as flaxseed meal.
+Similar to quinoa, flaxseed is a great plant-based protein and even more beneficial when consumed as sprouted and ground flaxseed meal.

 Like chia seeds, flaxseed provides many different health benefits.
-Some of these benefits include improving the digestive system, improving weight loss, helping lower cholesterol, helping control blood sugar levels, being abundant in fiber and being high in omega-3 fatty acids — alpha-linolenic acid, specifically.
+Some of these benefits include improving digestion and weight loss, lowering cholesterol, controlling blood sugar levels, and offering an abundance of fiber and omega-3 fatty acids — alpha-linolenic acid, specifically[*].

-Alpha-linolenic acid (ALA) is is an extremely important fatty acid that helps to fight off free radical damage.
-While free radicals are naturally occurring within our bodies, they tend to cause harm when they create dangerous chemical bonds during oxidation.
-ALA contributes to overall health in many ways including the preservation of eye health, the improvement of cognitive abilities and even in glutathione production (one of the top antioxidants).
+Alpha-linolenic acid (ALA) is an extremely important fatty acid that helps fight off free radical damage.
+While free radicals are naturally occurring within your body, they tend to cause harm when they create dangerous chemical bonds during oxidation.
+ALA contributes to overall health in many ways including the preservation of eye health, the improvement of cognitive abilities, and even in glutathione production (one of the top antioxidants)[*].

-Two tablespoons of flaxseed come to 110 total calories, including zero grams of net carbs, six grams of fiber, four grams of protein and eight grams of fat.
+Two tablespoons of flaxseed come to 110 total calories, including zero grams of net carbs, 6 grams of fiber, 4 grams of protein, and 8 grams of fat[*].

 Besides this quick prep, what other benefits do hemp heart seeds provide?

-Hemp heart seeds are the seeds of the hemp plant — one of biggest industrial crops in the world in terms of variety.
-This seed is as powerful in it’s nutritional value as it is in diversity.
-One of the benefits of hemp hearts is it’s abundance of gamma-linoleic acid (GLA).
-GLA helps with hormones that help with muscle growth and repair as well as inflammation and other vital bodily functions.
+Hemp heart seeds are the seeds of the hemp plant — one of the biggest industrial crops in the world in terms of variety.
+This seed is as powerful in its nutritional value as it is in diversity.
+One of the benefits of hemp hearts is its abundance of gamma-linolenic acid (GLA).
+GLA helps with hormones that help with muscle growth and repair as well as inflammation and other vital bodily functions[*].

 Image: Quick Keto Oatmeal

-Shredded coconut flakes give you that sweet taste of coconut while satisfying that crunch you crave.
-If you’re worried about them becoming a soggy consistency when combining it with milk or water, all you have to do is toast the flakes by baking them in the oven for 10-15 minutes before adding them to your oatmeal.
+Shredded coconut flakes give you that sweet taste of coconut while giving you a satisfying crunch.
+If you’re worried about them becoming soggy when combining with milk or water, simply toast the flakes by baking them in the oven for 10-15 minutes before adding them to your low-carb oatmeal alternatives.

 Coconut is jam-packed with all the key nutrients you need to reach optimal health and wellness.
 The meat of the coconut in particular (where the shredded flakes come from) is where you’ll find all the benefits of this flavorful food.

-Consuming more coconut has been shown to improve the digestive system, improve the absorption rate of key vitamins and minerals and improve blood sugar and insulin levels, which is important to note for individuals struggling with diabetes.
-Coconut has also been shown to improve good cholesterol, help protect the body from certain cancers and help fight off free radical damage.
+Consuming more coconut has been shown to improve digestion, the absorption rate of key vitamins and minerals, and blood sugar and insulin levels, which is especially important for those struggling with diabetes.
+Coconut has also been shown to improve good cholesterol, help protect the body from certain cancers, and fight off free radical damage[*][*][*].

-One cup of shredded coconut flakes (unsweetened) comes to a total of 260 calories, including 25 grams of fat, three grams of net carbs, seven grams of fiber and three grams of protein.
-Not only are coconut flakes the perfect low carb alternative for individuals following certain keto macronutrients or a low carb diet, but they make a great snack in general.
+Not only are coconut flakes the perfect low-carb alternative for people following certain keto macronutrients or a low-carb diet, but they make a great snack in general.